peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

 ## Methods

 * `MediaTypeBuilder() MediaTypeBuilder`<br>
- Initializes a new instance of the MediaTypeBuilder class.
+ Initializes a new instance of the MediaTypeBuilder class, using the type "application/octet-stream" .
 * `MediaTypeBuilder​(MediaType mt) MediaTypeBuilder`<br>
- Initializes a new instance of the MediaTypeBuilder class.
+ Initializes a new instance of the MediaTypeBuilder class using the data from another media type.
 * `MediaTypeBuilder​(java.lang.String type,
                 java.lang.String subtype) MediaTypeBuilder`<br>
  Initializes a new instance of the MediaTypeBuilder class.